joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 }

 func encryptFile(key []byte, f, w string) {
-  a, err := os.Open(f)    //Open original file to get statistics check(err) aInfo, err := a.Stat()  //Get statistics check(err)
+  a, err := os.Open(f)    // Open original file to get statistics check(err)
+  aInfo, err := a.Stat()  // Get statistics
+  check(err)

-  fileSize := int(aInfo.Size()) //Get size of original file
+  fileSize := int(aInfo.Size()) // Get size of original file

   var expandedKeys [176]byte
-  expandedKeys = expandKey(key) //Expand the key for each round
+  expandedKeys = expandKey(key) // Expand the key for each round

-  if _, err := os.Stat(w); err == nil { //If file already exists, delete it
+  if _, err := os.Stat(w); err == nil { // If file already exists, delete it
     os.Remove(w)
   }

-  var bufferSize int = 65536*getNumOfCores()  //Get the buffer size
+  var bufferSize int = 32768  // The buffer size is 2^15 (I went up powers of 2 to find best performance)

-  if fileSize < bufferSize {    //If the buffer size is larger than the file size, just read the whole file.
+  if fileSize < bufferSize {    // If the buffer size is larger than the file size, just read the whole file.
     bufferSize = fileSize
   }

-  var buffCount int = 0   //Keeps track of how far through the file we are
+  var buffCount int = 0   // Keeps track of how far through the file we are

-  e, err := os.OpenFile(w, os.O_CREATE|os.O_WRONLY|os.O_APPEND, 0644) //Open file for appending.
+  e, err := os.OpenFile(w, os.O_CREATE|os.O_WRONLY|os.O_APPEND, 0644) // Open file for appending.
-  check(err)  //Check it opened correctly
+  check(err)  // Check it opened correctly

-  //Append key so that when decrypting, the key can be checked before decrypting the whole file. e.Write(encrypt(key, expandedKeys, 9)) e.Seek(16, 0) //Move where we are writing to past the key.
+  // Append key so that when decrypting, the key can be checked before decrypting the whole file. e.Write(encrypt(key, expandedKeys, 9)) e.Seek(16, 0) // Move where we are writing to past the key.

-  for buffCount < fileSize {                                         //Same as a while buffCount < fileSize: in python3
+  for buffCount < fileSize {    // Same as a while buffCount < fileSize: in python3
     if bufferSize > (fileSize - buffCount) {
-      bufferSize = fileSize - buffCount
+      bufferSize = fileSize - buffCount    // If this is the last block, read the amount of data left in the file.
     }

-    buff := make([]byte, bufferSize)  //Make a slice the size of the buffer _, err := io.ReadFull(a, buff) //Read the contents of the original file, but only enough to fill the buff array.
+    buff := make([]byte, bufferSize)  // Make a slice the size of the buffer _, err := io.ReadFull(a, buff) // Read the contents of the original file, but only enough to fill the buff array.
-                                   //The "_" tells go to ignore the value returned by io.ReadFull, which in this case is the number of bytes read. check(err)
+                                   // The "_" tells go to ignore the value returned by io.ReadFull, which in this case is the number of bytes read. check(err)

-    if len(buff) % 16 != 0 {  //If the buffer is not divisable by 16 (usually the end of a file), then padding needs to be added. var extraNeeded int
+    if len(buff) % 16 != 0 {  // If the buffer is not divisable by 16 (usually the end of a file), then padding needs to be added. var extraNeeded int
       var l int = len(buff)
-      for l % 16 != 0 {       //extraNeeded holds the value for how much padding the block needs. l++
+      for l % 16 != 0 {       // extraNeeded holds the value for how much padding the block needs.
+        l++
         extraNeeded++
       }

-      for i := 0; i < extraNeeded; i++{                  //Add the number of extra bytes needed to the end of the block, if the block is not long enough. buff = append(buff, byte(extraNeeded))  //For example, the array [1, 1, 1, 1, 1, 1, 1, 1] would have the number 8 appended to then end 8 times to make the array 16 in length.
+      for i := 0; i < extraNeeded; i++{                  // Add the number of extra bytes needed to the end of the block, if the block is not long enough. buff = append(buff, byte(extraNeeded))  // For example, the array [1, 1, 1, 1, 1, 1, 1, 1] would have the number 8 appended to then end 8 times to make the array 16 in length.
-      } //This is so that when the block is decrypted, the pattern can be recognised, and the correct amount of padding can be removed.
+      } // This is so that when the block is decrypted, the pattern can be recognised, and the correct amount of padding can be removed.
     }

-    var encBuff []byte
-    for i := 0; i < bufferSize; i += 16 {
+    var encBuff []byte    // Make a buffer to hold encrypted data. for i := 0; i < bufferSize; i += 16 {
       encBuff = append(encBuff, encrypt(buff[i:i+16], expandedKeys, 9)...)
     }
-    e.Write(encBuff)
+    e.Write(encBuff)  // Buffer is used because accessing the file every 16 bytes slows down the process a lot.

     buffCount += bufferSize
   }
-  a.Close()
+  a.Close()  // Close the files used.
   e.Close()
 }